-Happy Holiday Videos 2012
+Happy Holiday Videos 2012: Agency Stunts

-Welcome back!
+Welcome back.
 Hope everyone had a great holiday season.
-Now for a great start to 2013! 🙂
+Now for a great start to 2013.

-Maurice LĂ©vy’s Digital Wishes by Publicis Groupe
+Maurice Lévy’s Digital Wishes by Publicis Groupe

 TwinterWonderland by 360i